KalaayPT/Profit-Taker-Guide/advanced/solo-speedrun-builds.md

 </div>

 :::tip Note:
-this build still uses Eclipse Subsume and will be updated soon.
+this build still uses Eclipse Subsume and will be updated at some point to use Vex Armor instead.
 Nowadays Vex Armor is better.
 :::

 [*__Overframe Link__*](https://overframe.gg/build/610242/)